Catroidvania/catroidvaniadynamiclights/README.md

 # catroidvaniadynamiclights

-cats dynamic lights mod for reindev
+a basic dynamic lights mod for reindev

+requires foxloader